BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: Distributed Learning Over Wireless Networks

-In conventional synchronous distributed training methods, the central node waits until it receives the local updates from all participating devices, leading to a considerable inactive time at the central node as well as faster devices waiting for stragglers.
-To tackle the straggling problem, in $n$-sync approaches, the central node only waits for a subset of participating devices, say $n$ out of all $N$ devices, and updates the global model using their messages at every iteration \cite{duttaKsync}.
-Nevertheless, vanilla $n$-sync-based methods add extra load on the underlying communication system, as they will ask all the devices to upload their data, and the central node starts its update with the first $n$ received data.
-Reference \cite{ji2020dynamic} proposed an algorithm to adjust $n$ at every iteration.
-References~\cite{fl,ghadikolaei2021lena,chen2018lag} proposed various approaches to eliminate some unnecessary uploads.
-However, none of those works study or optimize the interplay between distributed learning and other parallel communication services.
+On the one hand, most of these \gls{ul} messages (gradients or local models) may be redundant since they can be retrieved from past messages or messages from other devices~\cite{ghadikolaei2021lena}.
+On the other hand, the central node must wait for all the participating devices to send their updates, which results in considerable idle time for the central node and delays for faster devices waiting for stragglers to complete their updates.
+To tackle the straggling issue, in soft synchronous approaches, the central node only waits for a subset of participating devices, say $n$ out of all $N$ devices, to update the global model at each iteration~\cite{duttaKsync}.
+Reference~\cite{ji2020dynamic} proposed an algorithm to adjust $n$ at each iteration.
+However, vanilla $n$-sync-based approaches increase the load on the underlying communication system by demanding all devices to upload their typically large model parameters and starting the update process at the central node only after receiving the first $n$ messages.
+Forcing some of the devices to remain silent would i) reduce \gls{ul} interference to other users, ii) improve latency, and iii) increase throughput.
+References~\cite{fl,ghadikolaei2021lena,chen2018lag} proposed various techniques to eliminate unnecessary uploads.